pimentel/bears_iplant/README.md

 ## index

-Before you can use kallisto for any type of quantification, you must create an index from an annotation file.
-For RNA-Seq, an annotation file is the set of cDNA transcripts in a FASTA format (the "transcriptome").
+Before you can quantify with kallisto, you must create an index from an annotation file.
+For RNA-Seq, an annotation file is the set of cDNA transcripts in FASTA format (the "transcriptome").
 We provide some common transcriptomes [here](http://bio.math.berkeley.edu/kallisto/transcriptomes/).
-Ensembl has a collection of many of them, including one that we will use today.
+Ensembl has a collection of many annotations, including the one that we will use today.
-If you are not working with a model organism, one option is to do a de novo assembly.
+If you are not working with a model organism, one option is to do a de novo assembly (covered later today).

-An `index` operation creates the target de Bruijn graph structure along with a few other data structures that we use in kallisto for fast pseudoalignment.
+An `index` operation creates the target [de Bruijn](http://thegenomefactory.blogspot.com/2013/08/how-to-pronounce-de-bruijn.html?m=1) graph structure along with a few other data structures that we use in kallisto for fast pseudoalignment.
 It simply takes a FASTA file and outputs an index in a binary format that we designed for kallisto.
 There is no default extension for the index, though I